 Jennifer Barretta brings 20 years of human resources experience to HighCape Partners.
-Now a consultant to life sciences companies in all aspects of human resource management and leadership development, Ms. Barretta most recently held the position of Vice President of Human Resources for Shire Regenerative Medicine from 2011 to 2012.
+She currently provides consulting expertise to HighCape portfolio companies in all aspects of human resource management and leadership development.
+Ms. Barretta most recently held the position of Vice President of Human Resources for Shire Regenerative Medicine from 2011 to 2012.
 Prior to that, Ms. Barretta served as Vice President of Human Resources for Advanced BioHealing from 2006 until its acquisition by Shire in 2011, where she led the human resources function through a period of tremendous maturity as the company grew from 8 to over 500 employees during her tenure.
 Prior to Advanced BioHealing, Ms. Barretta was at Genaissance Pharmaceuticals, Inc. until its merger with Clinical Data, Inc. in 2005.
 She holds a B.S. in Business Management from Syracuse University.

 Robin Garner serves as Vice President at HighCape Partners, and brings more than 10 years of investment banking, venture capital, and operating experience in healthcare.
 Most recently, Ms. Garner held roles at Regeneron Pharmaceuticals that involved finance, business development, and strategic planning.
 She was responsible for the financial planning of twelve development programs, including Regeneron’s immuno-oncology portfolio partnered with Sanofi.
 Ms. Garner was also a founding member of the Regeneron Genetics Center, where she led cross-functional teams on administrative and business operations, with the aim of identifying novel drug targets and elucidating the genetic basis for human disease.
 Previously, she was an Associate at Aisling Capital, a multi-strategy healthcare investment firm with over $1.6 billion in assets under management.
 Ms. Garner began her career at Merrill Lynch, where she completed over $1 billion in public and private financings for growth equity, M&A, and special situations.
 Ms. Garner received a Bachelor of Science from Yale University in Molecular, Cellular, and Developmental Biology, and conducted research at Yale School of Medicine, where she co-authored a chapter in Transcriptional Regulation by Neuronal Activity.
 Ms. Garner has received research awards from the American Academy of Neurology, Weizmann Institute of Science, and Yale University, and guest lectured for CB Insights on effective R&D financial planning and for the CT Environmental Protection Agency.
 Ms. Garner completed her first Ironman in 2016.

-Dr. Charles Hart brings over 30 years of research and development experience in the biotechnology field.
+Dr. Charles Hart brings over 35 years of research and development experience in the biotechnology field.
 Dr. Hart most recently held the position of Vice President of Research for Shire Regenerative Medicine from 2011 to 2013.
 Prior to joining Shire, Dr. Hart served as Vice President and Chief Scientific Officer at Advanced BioHealing from 2008 until its acquisition by Shire in 2011.
 From 2004 to 2008, he served as Vice President and Chief Scientific Officer at BioMimetic Therapeutics, a company focused on the development of products for the treatment of musculoskeletal injuries.
 Previous to that, he spent 21 years at ZymoGenetics, Inc., a biotchnology company focused on protein therapeutics, where he held a variety of leadership positions.
-He currently serves as a Board member of Soft Tissue Regeneration and of the Davis House Child Advocacy Center, and is on the Scientific Advisory Board of First String Research.
-Dr. Hart has authored over 60 scientific publications and holds over 35 U.S. patents.
+He currently serves as a Board member of the Davis House Child Advocacy Center.
+Dr. Hart has authored over 60 scientific publications and holds over 45 U.S. patents.
 He received his Ph.D. from the University of Washington, his M.S. from Oregon State University and his B.S. from the University of California at Davis.

 Dr. Seth Rudnick brings to HighCape over 17 years of investment experience and an additional 20 years of experience as an executive in the life sciences industry.
 Dr. Rudnick most recently served as a Partner at Canaan Partners, a global venture capital firm.
 He is well known for his expertise in healthcare investing and has worked closely with numerous companies to develop novel therapeutic products.
 In 2006 and 2007, Dr. Rudnick was named to the Forbes Midas List, a ranking of the top venture capitalists in technology and life sciences.
 Prior to Canaan, Dr. Rudnick served as CEO and Chairman of Cyto Therapeutics, a developer of stem cell-based therapies to combat chronic diseases.
 Additionally, he helped start and headed research and development for Ortho Biotech, a division of Johnson & Johnson where he was instrumental in creating a portfolio of products that still generate significant Johnson & Johnson revenue today.
 He began his career at Schering-Plough and also directed pharmaceutical development efforts at Biogen.
 Dr. Rudnick was a Yale Fellow in medical oncology where he was a Robert Wood Johnson Scholar.
 He earned his medical degree at the University of Virginia and holds a B.A. in history from the University of Pennsylvania.
 Dr. Rudnick currently sits on the boards of Abyrx, Liquidia Technologies, Pozen, SpineWave, VaxInnate, and Square 1 Bank.

 David Colpman is a Senior Advisor to HighCape and brings over 20 years of experience in business development, licensing, and strategy.
-Mr. Colpman established Colpman Consulting Ltd. which delivers strategic BD advice to biotech and pharma sectors, with emphasis on Europe.
+Mr. Colpman established Colpman Consulting which delivers strategic BD advice to biotech and pharma sectors, with emphasis on Europe.
 Colpman Consulting identified Johnson and Johnson as the out-licensing partner to Alligator AB’s immuno-oncology agent for $700M.
 Colpman Consulting was also the sole business advisor on the sale of Cormorant AB and its early stage IL8 antibody to BMS for up to $520M, including an upfront and milestone payments.
-Mr. Colpman served as Purdue Pharma’s Interim Head of BD, and currently serves on the Board for Orexo AB, HRA Pharma, and Bonesupport AB.
+Mr. Colpman served as Purdue Pharma’s Interim Head of BD, and currently serves on the Board for Orexo AB and HRA Pharma.
 He formerly served on the Board of ACE Biosciences and is a longstanding advisor to Sunstone Capital.

 Previously, Mr. Colpman headed Licensing and Alliances at Novo Nordisk in Denmark and spent two years in BD at Glaxo Wellcome UK.
 He is a pharmacist by training.